 The Commission allocates funds to workforce areas.

-The scope of TWC’s evaluation of factors that impact expenditures includes Board performance on contracted measures, specifically service delivery factors that contribute to performance and use of funds within a workforce area.
+The scope of TWC’s evaluation of factors that impact expenditure levels includes Board performance on contracted measures, specifically service delivery factors that contribute to performance and use of funds within a workforce area.

 Boards are required to notify the Board Chair when requesting a voluntary deobligation of funds.

-TWC’s review of requests for reallocated funds in months five through eight of the appropriate program year is based on an evaluation of a Board’s ability to use funds, the performance factors, and a demonstrated need in the workforce area.
+TWC’s review of requests for reallocated funds is based on an evaluation of a Board’s ability to use funds, the performance factors, and a demonstrated need in the workforce area.

+TWC’s deobligation and reallocation of funds must conform to applicable federal program requirements.

-TWC submitted to the US Department of Labor (DOL) a request for a waiver of the provisions of §128(c)(3) and §133(c)(3) of the Workforce Innovation and Opportunity Act (WIOA).
+TWC submitted to the US Department of Labor (DOL) a request for a waiver of the reallocation provisions of §128(c)(3) and §133(c)(3) of the Workforce Innovation and Opportunity Act (WIOA).
 The waiver allows TWC to develop different criteria from what is required by statute for the reallocation of recaptured funds among workforce areas.
-On July 7, 2020, DOL approved the waiver request for Program Years 2020 and 2021 (expiring June 30, 2022).
+On February 2, 2023, DOL approved the waiver request for Program Years 2022 and 2023 (which expires June 30, 2024).

 PROCEDURES: